 Assessing the accuracy of your surveying results is very important for determining the applications that they can be used for.
 This article presents factors that influence the accuracy of the results.

 Without PPK, the geotagging accuracy of WingtraOne aerial images is in the range of a few meters.
 In the case of a WingtraOne PPK system, the accuracy of the image geotags depends a lot on how accurately the base location is logged and the correction data it provides.
-In the optimal case, when flying with PPK, an absolute geotagging accuracy down to 1 cm can be achieved.
+In the optimal case, when flying with PPK, an absolute geotagging accuracy in the range of a few centimeters can be achieved.
 With both options PPK and non-PPK, the resulting products have a high relative accuracy, which allows you to measure lengths or volumes accurately, due to the good image quality.

 Accuracy depends on the quality of the images, which depends on the camera as well as the flight height and environmental conditions.
 Spatial resolution refers to the size of a pixel on the ground and is an important factor that affects the quality of an image.
 It is expressed as ground sample distance (GSD).
 The higher the resolution of the images, the better the chance of achieving high accuracy because items can be more precisely located.
 The bigger the number of the GSD, the lower the spatial resolution of the image and the less visible the details.